MANA physicians encourage everyone 6 months and older to get the COVID-19 vaccine to protect against COVID-19.

 COVID-19 Vaccine & Booster Appointments

-For established patients age 5 and older, MANA offers the COVID-19 vaccine* by appointment at locations across Northwest Arkansas.
+For established patients age 6 months and older, MANA offers the COVID-19 vaccine* by appointment at locations across Northwest Arkansas.
+The updated booster shot is for people 12 years and older.
 Please call your doctor’s office to schedule a vaccine appointment.

 |Fayetteville Diagnostic Clinic||Age 18 and older||(479) 521-8200|